mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

     }
 ```

-Basically, the `fold` function is a wrapper around the `when` expression.
-It's very important in the library, and many of the `getOr*` are implemented using it.
+The `fold` function is a wrapper around the `when` expression.
+It's crucial in the library, and many of the `getOr*` are implemented using it.
 For example, let's say we want to get the salary of a job, whether it's a `Left` or a `Right` instance.
-We can use the `fold` function, and return a default value if the job is not found:
+We can use the `fold` function and return a default value if the job is not found:

 ```kotlin
 val jobSalary: Salary = jobNotFound.fold({ Salary(0.0) }, { it.salary })